 Manhattan Beach

-- 512pages
+- 438pages

-- 18 heures de lecture
+- 16 heures de lecture

-Anna Kerrigan, nearly twelve years old, accompanies her father to visit Dexter Styles, a man who, she gleans, is crucial to the survival of her father and her family.Years later, her father has disappeared and the country is at war.
-Anna works at the Brooklyn Naval Yard, where women hold jobs that were once the preserve of men.
-She becomes the first female diver, the most dangerous of occupations, repairing the ships that will help America win the war.
-One evening at a nightclub, she meets Dexter Styles again, and begins to understand the complexity of her father's life and the reasons he might have vanished.
+Manhattan Beach opens in Brooklyn during the Great Depression.
+Anna Kerrigan, nearly twelve years old, accompanies her father to the house of Dexter Styles, a man who, she gleans, is crucial to the survival of her father and her family.
+Years later, her father has disappeared and the country is at war.
+Anna works at the Brooklyn Naval Yard, where women are allowed to hold jobs that had always belonged to men.
+She becomes the first female diver, the most dangerous and exclusive of occupations, repairing the ships that will help America win the war.
+She is the sole provider for her mother, a farm girl who had a brief and glamorous career with the Ziegfeld Follies, and her lovely, severely disabled sister.
+At a nightclub, she chances to meet Dexter Styles again, and she begins to understand the complexity of her father's life, the reasons he might have vanished"--

 In Jennifer Egan's highly acclaimed first novel, set in 1978, the political drama and familial tensions of the 1960s form a backdrop for the world of Phoebe O'Connor, age eighteen.
 Phoebe is obsessed with the memory and death of her sister Faith, a beautiful idealistic hippie who died in Italy in 1970.
 In order to find out the truth about Faith's life and death, Phoebe retraces her steps from San Francisco across Europe, a quest which yields both complex and disturbing revelations about family, love, and Faith's lost generation.
 This spellbinding novel introduced Egan's remarkable ability to tie suspense with deeply insightful characters and the nuances of emotion.